 Unfortunately, just because something seems clear and obvious to you does not mean that you will automatically get the justice you deserve.
-As a firm that has represented many clients throughout Minnesota with their DUI accident claims, the attorneys at LaCourse, Poole & Envall have personally witnessed the effects a drunk driving accident can have on its victims and their loved ones.
+As a firm that has represented many clients throughout Minnesota with their DUI accident claims, the attorneys at Olson, Poole & Envall have personally witnessed the effects of a drunk driving accident on its victims and their loved ones.
 The struggle to recover from injuries.
 The difficulty in overcoming the emotional trauma.
 The stress of dealing with medical bills and lost income from missed work.

 When you decide to partner with us, you get skilled, experienced professionals whose knowledge of Minnesota DUI Accident law gives you the best chance at receiving fair and just compensation.
 Moreover, our goal is to make the legal part of this journey as smooth and simple as possible for you.
 So you can focus on what really matters — getting better.

 Successful DUI Accident Claims Begin with Understanding MN Law